What Is Two Way Integration (and How Can It Help You?)

 Some tools even do this passively, but having a manual sync button makes it the user’s choice when and how they’d like to update, which helps you to avoid pushing errors or incomplete information.
 It’s nearly as effort-free, but helps you catch problems before they impact every record you have.

 For every situation, there will always be edge cases.
-In the case of 2-way syncing, you might not want it if you really, truly never need to update one side of your sync.
-If, for some reason, you need your data flow to be a one-way street that never, ever goes in reverse, 2-way syncing might be unnecessary.
+In the case of two-way syncing, you might not want it if you really, truly never need to update one side of your sync.
+If, for some reason, you need your data flow to be a one-way street that never, ever goes in reverse, two-way syncing might be unnecessary.

 Some situations where that might be the case could include using a tool like Visor as customer portal software, where you need the client to see the work move but don’t even want them in the same tool as your team uses for work.